-The reason behind all of this?
 Well, in case you haven’t heard, the Internet is a terrifying place.
 With hackers trying to steal your personal information, ads that follow you from site to site like digital stalkers, and websites that look real but are actually just carefully crafted imitators ready to take over your computer and hold it for ransom, surfing the web these days is a harrowing experience.
 I know it, you know it and now Google knows it.

 In an effort to combat the bad guys, Google has announced that their next iteration of Google Chrome (out in October 2017) will require all traffic to be secured behind an SSL certificate (more on this in a moment).
 Sites that do not have an SSL certificate installed will show a “NOT SECURE” warning when users enter text in a form on a page.

 Many companies have joined forces in a campaign to ensure the web going forward is a safer place for us common folk.
 And a big step towards that goal is the requirement of an SSL certificate for your website.

 What is SSL?